Read in 4 minutes

 Use the following command to install OpenJDK 8 JDK from the Debian repositories:

 Once the installation is complete, you can verify it by checking the Java version:

 openjdk version "1.8.0_181" OpenJDK Runtime Environment (build 1.8.0_181-8u181-b13-2~deb9u1-b13) OpenJDK 64-Bit Server VM (build 25.181-b13, mixed mode)

 That’s it!
 At this point you should have successfully installed Java on your Debian system.

 JRE is included in the JDK package.
 If you need only JRE, install the

 In this section we will show you how to download and install the latest Oracle Java version 8 from the Oracle Website.
 Before downloading the Java

 tar.gz file you should check the Oracle’s downloads page if there is a new version available.

-Follow the steps below to install the latest Oracle Java 8 from the Oracle Website:
+Follow the steps below to install the latest Oracle Java 8 from the Oracle Website on your Debian machine: